'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 The death toll reached 57 and included ham radio operator Gerry Martin and USGS geologist David Johnston.
 All but three of those killed were outside the "red zone" established by Washington Gov. Dixy Lee Ray.
 Geologists had pushed for a larger area with mandatory evacuations.
 But pressure to shrink the danger zone was intense from cabin owners, campers and hikers, and logging companies, including Weyerhaeuser, the timber giant that owned private forests in the area.

 Defining a danger zone was tricky because predicting volcanic behavior is elusive.
-In fact, the timing, magnitude and direction of the May 18 blast defied what geologists had believed based on past behavior of Mount St. Helens and other volcanos.
+In fact, the timing, magnitude and direction of the May 18 blast defied what geologists had believed based on past behavior of Mount St. Helens and other volcanoes.

 The powerful lateral blast didn't fit their understanding of the mountain's past.
 The power of the blast surprised them.
 And despite two months of earthquakes, ashfall and a growing bulge on the north flank, the timing of the eruption was a complete surprise.

 "There was no sign that it was going to happen at 8:32 in the morning of May 18," says Seth Moran, the scientist-in-charge at the Cascades Volcano Observatory in Vancouver, Wash.
-"There was no shortterm indication.
+"There was no short-term indication.
 And there had been a lot of optimism that there would be signs" of a cataclysmic eruption.

 Geologists have since documented similar volcanic behavior at Mount St. Helens and elsewhere.
 The eruption gave them new information about what to look for in the deposits eruptions leave behind.